Lance Archer: Return to NJPW (2017–present)

 In June 2019, Smith left NJPW, disbanding the K.E.S. and leaving Archer as a singles competitor.
 Shortly afterwards, Archer competed in the 2019 G1 Climax, his first participation since 2014; he participated in the A Block, with a final standing of 6 points, failing to advance to the finals.
 At King of Pro-Wrestling on October 14, Archer replaced Jon Moxley to defeat Juice Robinson to win the vacant IWGP United States Heavyweight Championship, his first singles championship in NJPW.
 He successfully defended the championship against David Finlay at Showdown in San Jose on November 9.
 Archer lost the title to Moxley in a Texas Deathmatch at Wrestle Kingdom 14 on January 4, 2020.
 On February 26, Archer signed with All Elite Wrestling (AEW) and his profile was removed from NJPW's official website, signaling his departure from NJPW.

-He later came back to NJPW due to his membership with Suzuki-Gun.
-He is not recognised on the NJPW personnel but he makes appearances on the NJPW Strong.
+He later came back to NJPW due to his membership with Suzuki-gun.
+He is not recognised on the NJPW personnel but he makes appearances on NJPW Strong.

-On June 12th during Dominion 6.12 in Osaka-jo Hall, Archer was announced to be participating in the G1 Climax 32 in July representing AEW, as apart of the A Block.
+On June 12, 2022, during Dominion 6.12 in Osaka-jo Hall, Archer was announced to be participating in the G1 Climax 32 in July representing AEW, as part of the A Block.
 Archer finished with a total of 6 points, failing to advance to the semi-finals.
 Archer returned to NJPW in November, teaming with Minoru Suzuki in the World Tag League, where the team finished with 8 points, failing to advance to the finals.
-At the World Tag League & Best of the Super Juniors finals, Minoru Suzuki announced the disbandment of Suzuki-gun by the end of the year.
-The final match between the faction took place on December 23, where the team of Taichi, Sabre Jr, Kanemaru and Douki defeated Suzuki, Archer, Desperado and Michinoku.
+At the World Tag League and Best of the Super Juniors finals, Suzuki announced the disbandment of Suzuki-gun by the end of the year.
+The final match between the faction took place on December 23, where the team of Taichi, Zack Sabre Jr., Yoshinobu Kanemaru and Douki defeated Suzuki, Archer, El Desperado and Taka Michinoku.
 After the match, each of the Suzuki-gun members spoke about their memories as a part of the group and thanked leader Suzuki.
-The night ended with all members posing with the Suzuki-gun flag, only to be interrupted by former member Takashi Iizuka, causing all 9 men to pose in the ring, behind the Suzuki-gun flag.
+The night ended with all members posing with the Suzuki-gun flag, only to be interrupted by former member Takashi Iizuka, causing all nine men to pose in the ring, behind the Suzuki-gun flag.

+In April 2023, NJPW announced a tournament to crown the #1 contender for the IWGP United States Heavyweight Championship, with Archer being named as one of four participants.
+At NJPW Collision in Philadelphia, Archer defeated Fred Rosser to advance to the tournament final.
+At Dominion 6.4 in Osaka-jo Hall, Archer was defeated by Will Ospreay in the tournament final.